davmac314/dasynq/README.md

 # Dasynq

+_Version 0.9_

 Dasynq is an event loop library similar to libevent, libev and libuv.
 Like other such libraries, it is crossplatform / portable.
 Unlike most other such libraries, it is intended to be completely usable in a multi-threaded client program, and it is written in C++; furthermore the API is designed to allow the creation of extremely robust clients.

-The existing backends include **epoll** and **kqueue**, meaning that it works on Linux and various BSDs (in theory - only tested on OpenBSD!) as well as Mac OS X.
+The existing backends include **epoll** and **kqueue**, meaning that it works on Linux and various BSDs (at least OpenBSD and FreeBSD) as well as Mac OS X.

 *Dasynq is currently in a pre-release state*.
-The build system and documentation are not yet complete.
-The implementation is largely complete but has not been widely tested in production and has some minor known issues.
+The implementation is largely complete but has not been widely tested in production.
+It is distribution under the terms of the Apache License, version 2.0, as found in the LICENSE file.

 ## Event loops